• Skip to primary navigation

 What is Chicken Pakora?

-Pakora is a popular Indian appetizer snack also known as pakoda.
-You can either make it with vegetables, chicken, fish, prawns, or a choice of protein.
+Pakora is a popular Indian appetiser snack also known as pakoda.
 Chicken pakora is a battered chicken made with gram flour, spices, and water, and deep-fried to crispy golden perfection.

-It's typically served as a savoury snack, an appetizer, or a side dish.
+It's typically served as a savoury snack, an appetiser, or a side dish.
 It perfectly goes well with a dipping sauce like Raita, Indian onion salad and a Chai tea.
-Perfect finger food to serve at parties, gatherings, and celebrations.
-You can make them ahead in big batches and save them for later use.
+Perfect finger food to serve at parties, gatherings, celebrations or at tea time!

 Labelled ingredients displayed on the wooden tray.

-Chicken - I love to use boneless skinless chicken thigh.
+• Chicken thigh - I love to use boneless, skinless chicken thighs because they stay tender even after deep frying.
 You can also use chicken breast, fish fillets, prawns, vegetables, etc.

-1. First cut the chicken into small bite-size pieces and place them in the large mixing bowl.
+1. First, cut the chicken into small bite-sized pieces and place them in the large mixing bowl.

 2. Add garlic paste, ginger paste, chilli powder, turmeric, cumin powder, curry powder, dried fenugreek leaves, lime juice, and salt to taste.